Faith-Based Atomic Habits for Homeschooling Entrepreneurs: Small Actions That Lead to Big Business and Homeschooling Success

 3. Habit Stacking: Pairing Faith-Driven Business Strategies with Homeschooling Routines

-🔹 After I finish a homeschool lesson, I will check and respond to three business emails.
+After we finish a homeschool lesson, I’ll check and respond to three business emails.

-🔹 After we finish reading time, I will take five minutes to outline a blog post or social media update.
+After our family reading time, I’ll take five minutes to outline a blog post or write a faith-based social media caption.

 4. Optimize Your Environment for Productivity as a Christian Mompreneur